google/dawn/docs/dawn/features/msaa_render_to_single_samples.md

 Notes:
  - If a texture needs to be used as an attachment in a "implicit multi-sampled" render pass, it must have `wgpu::TextureUsage::TextureBinding` usage.
- - If `wgpu::DawnMultisampleStateRenderToSingleSampled` chained struct is not included in a `wgpu::RenderPipelineDescriptor::MultisampleState`  or if it is included but `enabled` boolean flag is false, then the result render pipeline cannot be used in a "implicit multi-sampled" render pass.
-   - Similarly, a render pipeline created with `wgpu::DawnMultisampleStateRenderToSingleSampled`'s `enabled` flag = `true` won't be able to be used in normal render passes.
  - If a texture is attached to a "implicit multi-sampled" render pass.
 It must be single-sampled.
 It mustn't be assigned to the `resolveTarget` field of the the render pass' color attachment.
  - Depth stencil textures can be attached to a "implicit multi-sampled" render pass.
 But its sample count must match the number specified in one color attachment's `wgpu::DawnRenderPassColorAttachmentRenderToSingleSampled`'s `implicitSampleCount` field.
  - Currently only one color attachment is supported, this could be changed in future.